milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 Affiliates.
 Snap Inc. consists of different subsidiaries owned by us.
 We may share your information within those internal subsidiaries as needed to carry out our Services.

 For the purposes of a Merger or Acquisition.
-If we were to sell or negotiate to sell our business to a buyer or possible buyer, we may transfer your personal information to a successor or affiliate as part of that transaction.
+If we were to sell or negotiate to sell our business to a buyer or possible buyer, we may transfer your information to a successor or affiliate as part of that transaction.

 Integrated Partners